 Withdrawal from a class may be authorized after the designated time limit by petition only in extenuating circumstances of verified cases of accidents, illnesses or other circumstances beyond the control of the student.
 Approved petitions shall result in a "W" recorded on a student's academic records.
-The petition for this purpose, "Petition to Change Grade to Withdrawal," is available in the Office of Instruction.
+The petition for this purpose, "Petition to Drop after Deadline," is available in the Office of Admissions and Records.